 CPM–154: This powder version of 154CM is produced using Crucible’s CPM (Crucible Particle Metallurgy) process.
 While the chemical composition is identical to 154CM, CPM-154 sees an improvement in most characteristics.
 Smaller, more numerous, and evenly distributed carbides maintain the strength and wear resistance of its conventional counterpart, while toughness and corrosion resistance each get a bump.

-As our choice for the Table Knife, this steel is well balanced for use in the kitchen.
+As our choice for several of our SelectEdge™ products, such at the 15500 Meatcrafter™, as well as our custom cutlery, this steel is well balanced for use in the kitchen.
 Edge retention and corrosion resistance reduce maintenance, and better toughness allows for greater flexibility and durability.

 CPM-S30V: The very first steel ever designed for use as a pocket knife blade, CPM-S30V was a refinement of similar steels like S90V and S60V, renowned for their high vanadium content, which creates very strong vanadium carbide, freeing up chromium to aid in corrosion resistance.
 Developed by Crucible in collaboration with acclaimed knifemaker Chris Reeve, CPM-S30V is regarded as a well-rounded, all-purpose blade steel.